 The SureFly hybrid helicopter is what is commonly referred to as a vertical takeoff and landing (VTOL) vehicle, which essentially means that take off, hover, and touch down of the aircraft can be achieved vertically.

 According to experts, VTOL aircraft pose some difficulty, technically speaking but in other ways, they are extremely beneficial.
 For example, the capability of a vertical takeoff and landing eliminates the need for an airstrip or multiple stops conserving both time and fuel.
-They are more efficient in the sense that their wings are developed so as to avoid the compromises that traditionally fixed-wing aircraft encounter and they are safer as a result of the vertical takeoff and landing innovation which negates the possibility of the type of incidents commonly seen during these portions of flights.
+They are more efficient in the sense that their wings are developed to avoid the compromises that traditionally fixed-wing aircraft encounter and they are safer as a result of the vertical takeoff and landing innovation which negates the possibility of the type of incidents commonly seen during these portions of flights.

 VTOL aircraft are additionally an advantage to law enforcement or military during times of unrest or evacuation as they can land at a staging site or scene and take off in the same spot rapidly.

 A few of the VTOL principles previously mentioned are the reason industry insiders are indicating that the SureFly may become a useful resource for the air taxi industry.
-Air taxis market themselves through the ideology that they are capable of conveying passengers or cargo expediently and safely from point A to point B. However, the company’s website states that it may be effectively used across a number of industries, like in emergency response, aerial agriculture and for military purposes.
+Air taxis market themselves through the ideology that they are capable of conveying passengers or cargo expediently and safely from point A to point B. However, the company’s website states that it may be effectively used across several industries, like in emergency response, aerial agriculture and for military purposes.